Elderly Services Program

 The Elderly Services Program (ESP) helps older adults remain safe and independent in their homes.
 It expands care that may be provided by family and friends.
 ESP can delay or prevent nursing home placement.

-In 2012, some 15,000 older adults in Butler, Clinton, Hamilton and Warren counties received care in their own homes through the Elderly Services Program.
+Each year, some 12,000 older adults in Butler, Clinton, Hamilton and Warren counties received care in their own homes through the Elderly Services Program.

 The Elderly Services Program provides in-home care for eligible seniors who might otherwise be forced to leave their homes and enter a nursing facility.
 ESP provides services such as Meals on Wheels, personal care (bathing and grooming), home-making and emergency response devices, to name a few.
 ESP clients also have a care manager who advocates for their needs, answers questions, and makes sure they receive the right services.
 Care managers have their clients` best interests at heart.